Department WebsiteDepartment EmailAdvising

 The History Department prides itself on offering students a wide variety of course topics and learning experiences.
 The expertise of the full-time faculty members extends across Asia, Canada, Brazil, Britain, Europe, Latin America and the United States of America.
-Many of our courses also contribute to other programs, such as Atlantic Canada Studies, Asian Studies, International Development Studies, Irish Studies, The School of the Environment, Spanish and Latin American Studies, as well as Women and Gender Studies.
+Many of our courses also contribute to other programs, such as Atlantic Canada Studies, Asian Studies, Global Development Studies, Irish Studies, The School of the Environment, Spanish and Latin American Studies, as well as Women and Gender Studies.

 Graduates from Saint Mary’s History Department have moved on to successful careers as lawyers, journalists, teachers, archivists, museum administrators, public servants, web designers, business leaders, teachers and university professors.
 Many of our students who have chosen to remain in academia have won prizes, fellowships, and research grants of their own.

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.

 To obtain a major in history, students must complete at least forty-two (42) credit hours in history, as follows:

 Note: A minimum cumulative grade point average of 2.00 is required for courses designated for a major (see the general regulations concerning Arts Degree requirements).